aletheia7/php-sodium/README.md

 php-sodium
 ==========

-PHP extension using libsodium. libsodium uses NaCL library.
+PHP extension using libsodium. libsodium uses the NaCL library.